HermSidhu/weather-app/README.md

 This will start the server and display:

-- Local and network URLs for accessing the app
+- Local URL for accessing the app
-- A QR code you can scan to open the app on your mobile device

 ### 🏗️ Building for Production